minima-global/MiniDAPP/docs/howToBuildMiniDapps.md

 ![](./images/miniDappServer.png)

-(actually, that screenshot shows a very early version of the MiniDapp Hub - it's been left here for posterity, but you should see something looking ever-so-slightly more modern &#128515;)
+(Actually, that screenshot shows a very early version of the MiniDapp Hub - it's been left here for posterity, but you should see something looking ever-so-slightly more modern &#128515;)

 Click on `Install`, then go find the _helloWorld.minidapp_ we created earlier.
 If that went well, you should now see the installed _Hello World_ MiniDapp in the MiniDapp Hub.
 Click on that, and you _should_ see this: